facebook twitter Pintrest Youtube Google Bing

 Once you have received your MC number, you must immediately contact your insurance company.
 Once the FMSCA has published notoriety of your intent to register, you will have 90 days to present this information.
 Once this has been accomplished, you will receive your docket and publication date in the mail.

 DOT filings require a keen-eye and attention to detail.
 One minor error can send you back to the drawing board.
 DOT Operating Authority works to help make the registration process as quick and painless as possible.
-Call us now at (888) 669-4383 and our agents will help to answer any of your needs.
+Call us now at (888) 669-4383 and our agents will answer any questions you have.

 24